jmvillalobos/RNA-seq-protocol/README.md

 **Step 4: Read Trimming with Trimmomatic**

-Trim raw reads using Trimmomatic to remove low-quality bases, adapter sequences, and short reads.
+Trims raw reads using Trimmomatic to remove low-quality bases, adapter sequences, and short reads.
 ```bash
 for sample in 204 206 210 212 216 218;
 do